-The development of the second half of the Daedalus Business Park remains ongoing and new works to provide utilities and service road for Daedalus Phase 2 development are underway making the whole site pretty busy.
-This next major phase, will be two housing plots separated by a new business plot.
-Preparation for this work has required demolition of some of the former Daedalus buildings (neither listed buildings and all outside the “Waterfront” conservation area) work which has caused issues over dust for local residents.
-The HCA, contractors, local councillors and environmental officers met on site to discuss management of the dust problem.
-The mitigating measures agreed to date are…..
+The first half of Daedalus Business Park (Phase1) is almost fully occupied.
+The development of the second half of the Business Park remains ongoing and separate works to provide utilities and service road for Daedalus Phase 2 development is underway, making the whole site pretty busy.
+Toward the end of this phase Daedalus Drive including its connection with Marine Parade/Stubbington Lane and the spine of the internal roads system will be open.
+Phase 2 also includes the two housing developments separated by another proposed business plot, with the next businesses proposing to include shops and even a health centre has been mentioned.
+While still part of the phase 2 proposals the business park will be developed after the housing and should include some of the former Daedalus buildings that have been preserved such as Wykeham Hall and Keith Cottages.
+Most of the demolition of the former Daedalus buildings, excluding listed buildings and buildings within the “Waterfront” conservation area, is almost complete, this has been the main cause of dust nuisance for local residents.
+Homes England, site contractors, local councillors and environmental officers have met on site to discuss management of the dust problem.
+The mitigating measures agreed to are…..

-The Hovercraft Museum remains on site and will be reopening after a short winter break on Saturdays.
-It now includes Princess Anne one of the SRN4 former cross channel hovercraft.
-The museum trustees have negotiated a short term lease on the site, and the SRN4 in the interim, but their future will not be clear until the final phase of the Waterfront Site has been sold.
+The Hovercraft Museum remains on site and has now reopened on Saturdays after winter break with the inclusion of Solent and Isle of Wight Hovercraft trips about once a month.
+Cosmetic restoration work on Princess Anne, one of the SRN4 former cross channel hovercraft has started and can be progressed further using some of the parts from Princess Margaret.
+The latter is being dismantled by a salvage contractor.
+The museum trustees have negotiated a short term lease on the site, including Princess Anne, for the interim, but their future will not be clear until the final phase of the Waterfront Site, the projected Phase 3 development site, yet to be sold, has been decided.

 |boost table top|